spadrejuan/cselec3c-final-assessment/README.md

 2. Preliminary Presentation (Prelim):

-- Presentation Date: TBA
+- Presentation Date: Prelims

 #### Prelims Content

-- **Comprehensive Data Analysis:** Perform a full analysis of the dataset, incorporating advanced techniques such as correlations, groupings, or time series analysis where appropriate.
-Ensure the data is cleaned and properly prepared for analysis.
+- **Background of the Dataset:** Provide details on where the dataset was obtained, the agency's role, and the purpose of the data.
+Explain the structure of the dataset, including variables and data types.
 - **Preliminary Data Analysis:** Conduct an initial exploration of the data.
 This may include data cleaning, missing value handling, and summary statistics (mean, median, mode, standard deviation).
 - **Preliminary Visualization:** Present initial visualizations (bar charts, line graphs, histograms, etc.) that summarize key insights from the dataset.
 - **Preliminary Machine Learning Model:** Briefly introduce the type of machine learning model (supervised or unsupervised) that you plan to implement in your final analysis.
 - **Insights:** Present your preliminary findings and discuss any interesting trends or observations.

-3. Final Presentation (Finals):
+1. Final Presentation (Finals):

-- Presentation Date: TBA
+- Presentation Date: Finals

 #### Finals Content